Wall Street Analyst Upgrade Exelon Corp. [EXC]. What else is Wall St. saying

 Sponsored

-ComEd yesterday presented a proposal to the Illinois Commerce Commission (ICC) outlining a new Low-Income Discount (LID) program to help income-eligible customers manage their energy bills.
-The proposed program would enable qualifying customers to receive a percentage-based discount on their monthly electric bill determined by income level.
-Those with household incomes less than or equal to 50% of the Federal Poverty Level (FPL) will receive the greatest discount.
-However, customers with household incomes up to 300% of the FPL will be still eligible for a discount.
-ComEd hopes to begin providing discount credits in 2025, pending final approval from the Commission.
+We had the honor of meeting with, and presenting the donation to, Dr. Nicholas J. Petrelli, the Helen F. Graham Cancer Center’s medical director.
+We look forward to continue our support with them in the future.
+This donation exemplifies our ongoing commitment to giving back and supporting organizations in the communities we serve.

-The stocks have a year to date performance of 3.09 percent and weekly performance of 2.04 percent.
-The stock has been moved at -8.80 percent over the last six months.
-The stock has performed 9.37 percent around the most recent 30 days and changed -5.61 percent over the most recent 3-months.
+The results of the trading session contributed to over 17634747 shares changing hands.
+Over the past one week, the price volatility of Exelon Corp. stands at 1.58% while the volatility over the past one month is 1.87%.

-If compared to the average trading volume of 8.12M shares, EXC reached to a volume of 10784871 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for EXC stock reached $36.47 billion, with 999.00 million shares outstanding and 998.00 million shares in the current float.
+Compared to the average trading volume of 7.96M shares, EXC reached a trading volume of 17634747 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Mizuho have made an estimate for Exelon Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on January 10, 2024.
 The new note on the price target was released on January 08, 2024, representing the official price target for Exelon Corp. stock.
 Previously, the target price had yet another drop from $47 to $37, while UBS kept a Neutral rating on EXC stock.
 On December 18, 2023, analysts decreased their price target for EXC shares from 45 to 38.

 Exelon Corp.
-[EXC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.04.
-With this latest performance, EXC shares gained by 9.37% in over the last four-week period, additionally sinking by -8.80% over the last 6 months – not to mention a drop of -7.89% in the past year of trading.
+[EXC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.30.
+With this latest performance, EXC shares gained by 6.92% in over the last four-week period, additionally sinking by -12.81% over the last 6 months – not to mention a drop of -12.81% in the past year of trading.

 Exelon Corp.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.73 and a Current Ratio set at 0.81.